Home Vancouver’s Sea to Sky Region Whistler Village and Ski Resort Whistler Go Fest Outdoor Festival

 As a result of the coronavirus pandemic, Whistler Go Fest happened online in 2021.
 The event took place on the Victoria Day Long Weekend from Friday, May 21st, until Monday, May 24th.
 Topics included foraging, meditation, yoga and music.
 There were pre-recorded video and audio files, along with interactive and live activities on Zoom.

 Unfortunately, festival organizers decided against hosting the festival in 2022.
-Hopefully it returns in 2023.
-Whether it does or not is to be determined.
+It doesn’t look like it happened in 2023 either.
+Hopefully it returns in 2024, or at least in some not too distant future year.
+Exact details, however, are to be confirmed.

 Whistler’s Great Outdoors Festival